This page is about the user interface, accessibility and assistance using the site. For more generic info on the site, see the About Page.

 - Every other URL can and will change.

 |weinzierlweb.com/help/||subject to change|

 I currently do not use version indicators but may do so in the future.
-If I decide to do so I will explain how they look on this page.
-What I have in mind for them is pretty self explanatory.
+If I decide to do it, I will explain how they look on this page.
+What I have in mind for them is pretty self-explanatory.